ringo/ringojs.org/site/index.md

 # Ringo

-Ringo is a CommonJS based JavaScript runtime written in Java and based on the Mozilla Rhino JavaScript engine.
+Ringo is a CommonJS-based JavaScript runtime written in Java and based on the Mozilla Rhino JavaScript engine.

 <span class="large">[Download the final Ringo 0.8 release](/downloads)!</span>

 Our primary goal is to build a stable, high-performance runtime for server-side use.
-The following code is all you need to create a simpe web app:
+The following code is all you need to create a simple web app:

     exports.app = function(req) {
         return {